 EDLP, which stands for Every Day Low Prices, is a pricing strategy in which firms promise consumers consistently low prices on products without having to wait for sale events.
-In such a pricing strategy, a firm sets a low price and maintains them over a long time-horizon (given that product costs remain unchanged).
+In such a pricing strategy, a firm sets a low price and maintains it over a long time-horizon (given that product costs remain unchanged).